Datis: Biography

-Datis' forces travelled along the Greek coast taking town after town.
+Datis's forces travelled along the Greek coast taking town after town.
 One town named Carystus resisted Datis.
 So his army of 80,000 soldiers and 200 triremes lay siege to the city.
 He began the siege by destroying the crops around the city.
 Eventually, the city was overwhelmed and surrendered.

 During Datis's siege of Eretria in 490 BCE, the Eretrians had many conflicting strategies.
 Some Eretrians wished to surrender the city and wage guerrilla warfare in the mountains of Greece.
 Some Eretrians wanted to surrender the city to the Persians.
 Four thousand Athenian colonists arrived from Chalcis to help defend Eretria.
 Datis attacked the Eretrians in battle, resulting in high numbers of casualties.
 On the seventh day of the siege the Eretrians surrendered, and all of the temples in the city were burned to exact revenge for the earlier burning of Sardis by the Greeks.
 It is very likely one of the temples destroyed was the temple of Apollo Daphnephoros.

 Datis commanded the Persian assault force against the Athenians at the Battle of Marathon in the same year.
 Ctesias of Cnidus relates that Datis was slain at Marathon and that the Athenians refused to hand over his body.
 However, this conflicts with Herodotus' claim that Datis survived the battle.